 At the end of the day, I'm still just a neighbor.
 I've lived in Charlotte for more than a decade and reside in the Plaza Midwood neighborhood.
 I share the same concerns and challenges, hopes and aspirations as you.
 That's why I want to keep fighting for you.
 The job isn't done, but we're making strides every day.
 I'm asking for your vote so I can keep pushing for the change we need to see every person in Charlotte prosper.

-Working people should be able to live near where they work and the cost of living in our city should not force families to live in the outer reaches of the community.
+The people who work in our neighborhoods should also be able to afford to live there, to be a part of the communities they serve.
 Affordable, workforce housing should not be concentrated in a small handful of corners in the city’s East and West corridors, but should be equitably distributed around the city.
 Thoughtful distribution of workforce housing across our city is the long-term solution to re-integrating our public school system without the need for busing.
-While schools are the purview of our county elected officials, strategic planning between elected bodies can create solutions that help everyone.

 As part of city council, I helped pass a $50-million affordable housing bond that more than tripled Charlotte's previous funding, while also working to gain matching funds from private investment.
 I've championed programs to preserve naturally affordable housing, and I helped rewrite the framework for locational policy, ensuring workforce housing can be located close to transportation and employment opportunities.
 In the coming term, I hope to see another $50 million approved as part of the 2020 budget.
 As we look ahead, I hope to see a significant reduction in the city's need for more than 25,000 affordable housing units.